Fannon/mobo-documentation/Modeling/manual.md

 If the default templates are changed, an understanding of the Handlebars.js template engine is of advantage.

-### Create a new project
+## Create a new project
-To start with the model development, an empty project structure has to be created first.
-This is done through a mobo command within an empty directory.
+To start with the model development, an empty project structure has to be created first:

 ```sh
 $ mkdir newProject  # Create new dir